StanGirard/Primates-Jekyll/_posts/2020-01-27-optimize-your-website-in-a-few-steps.md

 ---
 layout: post
 published: true
-title: Optimize your website in a few steps
+title: How to optimize your website in a few steps
 categories:
   - SEO
   - Optimization